Virtual Machine Networking

 So which one is right for you?

-If you are running a safe VM that you will interact with outside of your host network, use Bridged.
+If you are running a safe VM that you will interact with outside your host network, use Bridged.
 If you are running a machine that needs internet connectivity but not a connection to other devices on your LAN, use Nat.
 If you are running an Unsafe VM, say for example a Malware analysis VM, use Host-only networking.